yifeng-qiu/casambi_cbm002/README.md

-# Device-Tree for CASAMBI CBM-002A/B Modules
+# Zephyr Configurations for CASAMBI CBM-002A/B Modules

 Although it is stated that the chip inside the module supports Bluetooth 4.0, the modules I have actually houses an NRF52832_QFAAE1 SoC.
 According to [SoC Revisions and Variants](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fcomp_matrix_nrf52832%2FCOMP%2Fnrf52832%2Fic_revision_overview.html), this nRF52832 rev2, in QFN48 package with 512kB of flash and 64kB of SRAM.